googl267/Dots_v1-hyprland/README.md

 #### V2
 - [ ] give the repo a cool name
-- [ ] Swap swaync/wob/etc with eww or ags
+- [ ] replace everything with eww or ags
 - [ ] make fire/waterfox theme + startpage
-- [ ] add Sharp-GTK variants
+- [ ] remake Sharp-GTK theme to use base16

 #### V3
 - [ ] simple GUI for changing colors/layout script